GirishCodeAlchemy/alchemy-2024-SWIFT/2024/day6/Readme.md

    > `updateValue(value : forKey: <key>)`

 > [!NOTE]
-   > which will return the previous value if not present it will return nil and then update the value
+> This will return the previous value if not present it will return nil and then update the value

 ```swift
 let previousLastName: String? = Details.updateValue("V", forKey: "lastname")